pruthviiraj/Airport-Geospatial-Analysis/README.md

-# Analyzing a Geospatial Airport Database using PostgreSQL and PostGIS extension
+# Analyzing a Geospatial Airport Database using PostgreSQL and PostGIS

 # Project Description: